circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ## Google Cloud

-Before deploying to Google Cloud, ensure that you have authenticated the `gcloud` command line tool.
-To do that, you can read the [Authenticating Google Cloud Platform]({{ site.baseurl }}/2.0/google-auth/) document.
+Before deploying to Google Cloud Platform, you will have to authorize the Google Cloud SDK and set default configuration settings.

-In addition, ensure that the Google Cloud SDK is installed in your primary container so that `gcloud` and all of the necessary tools for manipulating Kubernetes resources are at your disposal inside your deployment script/commands.
-See the [Deploying to Google Container Engine]({{ site.baseurl }}/2.0/google-container-engine/) document for details.
+Refer to the [Authorizing the Google Cloud SDK]({{ site.baseurl }}/2.0/google-auth/) document for full details.

 In the following example, if `build-job` passes and the current branch was the master branch, CircleCI runs `deploy.sh` to do the actual deployment work.